OpenLineage/OpenLineage/website/docs/development/developing/spark/setup.md

 # Build

-## Java 8
+## Java 17

-Testing requires a Java 8 JVM to test the Scala Spark components.
+Testing requires a Java 17 JVM to test the Scala Spark components.

-`export JAVA_HOME=` '/usr/libexec/java_home -v 1.8'
+Use your favourite tool (sdkman, `/usr/libexec/java_home`) to set `JAVA_HOME` and `PATH` environmental variables properly.

 ## Preparation